GhostPack/Rubeus/README.md

 ### kerberoast

 The **kerberoast** action replaces the [SharpRoast](https://github.com/GhostPack/SharpRoast) project's functionality.
-Like SharpRoast, this action uses the [KerberosRequestorSecurityToken.GetRequest Method()](https://msdn.microsoft.com/en-us/library/system.identitymodel.tokens.kerberosrequestorsecuritytoken.getrequest(v=vs.110).aspx) method that was contributed to PowerView by [@machosec](https://twitter.com/machosec) in order to request the proper service ticket (for default behavior, see the table at the end of this section for more detail).
+Like SharpRoast, this action uses the [KerberosRequestorSecurityToken.GetRequest Method()](https://msdn.microsoft.com/en-us/library/system.identitymodel.tokens.kerberosrequestorsecuritytoken.getrequest(v=vs.110).aspx) method that was contributed to PowerView by [@machosec](https://twitter.com/machosec) in order to request the proper service ticket (for default behavior, [opsec table](#kerberoasting-opsec) for more detail).
 Unlike SharpRoast, this action now performs proper ASN.1 parsing of the result structures.

-With no other arguments, all user accounts with SPNs set in the current domain are kerberoasted.
+With no other arguments, all user accounts with SPNs set in the current domain are Kerberoasted, _requesting their highest supported encryption type_ (see the [opsec table](#kerberoasting-opsec)).
 The `/spn:X` argument roasts just the specified SPN, the `/user:X` argument roasts just the specified user, and the `/ou:X` argument roasts just users in the specific OU.
 The `/domain` and `/dc` arguments are optional, pulling system defaults as other actions do.

 The `/outfile:FILE` argument outputs roasted hashes to the specified file, one per line.

 If the the TGT `/ticket:X` supplied (base64 encoding of a .kirbi file or the path to a .kirbi file on disk) that TGT is used to request the service service tickets during roasting.
 If `/ticket:X` is used with `/spn:Y` then no LDAP searching happens for users, so it can be done from a non-domain joined system in conjunction with `/dc:Z`.

 If the `/tgtdeleg` flag is supplied, the [tgtdeleg](#tgtdeleg) trick it used to get a usable TGT for the current user, which is then used for the roasting requests.
-If this flag is used, accounts with AES enabled in **msDS-SupportedEncryptionTypes** (but still have RC4 enabled) will have RC4 tickets requested.
+If this flag is used, accounts with AES enabled in **msDS-SupportedEncryptionTypes** will have RC4 tickets requested.

 If the `/aes` flag is supplied, accounts with AES encryption enabled in **msDS-SupportedEncryptionTypes** are enumerated and AES service tickets are requested.